E Street (TV series): Beginnings

 The first episodes of E Street aired in January 1989.
 After the much-publicised launch and following generally positive critical reviews, E Street did not perform well in Australian ratings.
 The opening episodes were seen as left-wing and relentlessly uncompromising in their approach to difficult and taboo subjects; for example, the second episode of E Street included a story arc about a young woman with severe learning difficulties who becomes pregnant after implied sexual abuse by a gang of young men.
 The subjects of rape, coercion and the legalities of forced abortion are all explored, and then abruptly conclude with the woman attempting to commit suicide and losing her unborn baby.
 A couple of weeks later, a four-episode story arc commenced which followed a ten-year-old boy who finds his mother dead from an overdose of valium in their crumbling bedsit.
 He goes to live with a foster family, but the boy accuses his foster father of sexual abuse.
 Homelessness, child abuse, domestic abuse, suicide, incest, disability, alcoholism, drug addiction, armed robbery, and illegal immigration are all covered explicitly in early episodes, but these often grim and socially conscious storylines were interspersed with lighter scenes, such as Rhonda and Sarah's cocktail party, Elly and Bob's slowly developing romance, and Rhonda unknowingly purchasing bedroom furniture from a porn baron.
 This gave the series a rather uneasy balance of crime and heavy drama mixed with lightweight soap opera and slapstick comedy.

 After three months following the original format of gritty, hard-hitting storylines, extremely poor ratings proved that this approach was not working.
 The series was churning through storylines at such a fast pace that it was hard for viewers to keep up.
 Characters were introduced through the most tenuous of links with the regulars, but then disappeared at the end of their storyline, often with open-ended or unsatisfactory conclusions.
 The reliance on guest characters created a lack of continuity, very few cliffhangers, and little for viewers to come back for.
 The peripheral regular cast were given very little to do except support the guest characters who came in, played out, and then concluded their story arc, which made the regular characters seem two-dimensional.
 The serialized soap-drama hybrid which made A Country Practice so successful was underpinned by the strong support cast involved in their own ongoing dramas and this was evidently missing in the very early episodes of E Street.
-Executive producer Forrest Redlich and series producer Denis Phelan recognized these shortcomings early on and immediately began to make radical changes to every aspect of the fledgling series.
-Forrest Redlich commented at the time:
+Redlich and series producer Denis Phelan recognised these shortcomings early on and immediately began to make radical changes to every aspect of the fledgling series.
+Redlich commented at the time: